Brad Hornung Trophy

 The Brad Hornung Trophy is awarded annually to the most sportsmanlike player of the Western Hockey League.
 First presented in 1967, it was later renamed in honour of former Regina Pats player Brad Hornung who was paralyzed during a game on March 1, 1987.

 Previously, the Frank Boucher Memorial Trophy.
 Frank Boucher was Commissioner of the league for its first two seasons.
-Boucher spent 29 years with the New York Rangers of the National Hockey League as a player, coach, and General Manager winning three Stanley Cups.
+Boucher spent 29 years with the New York Rangers of the National Hockey League as a player, coach, and General Manager winning the Stanley Cup three times.
 He was awarded the NHL’s equivalent trophy the Lady Byng seven times in eight years and was inducted into the Hockey Hall of Fame in 1958.